Shakeskeyboarde/anglerci/README.md

 The `catch` command can also be used as a Git `pre-push` hook.
 This is not a replacement for a PR pipeline check, but it can help to call out potential problems earlier.

-The recommended approach is to use [Husky](https://www.npmjs.com/package/husky)
+The recommended approach is to use [Husky](https://www.npmjs.com/package/husky), so that hooks are installed automatically whenever a developer runs the `npm install` command.

 1. Install Husky.
    - `npm i -D husky`